ansys/pymotorcad/README.rst

 Install in user mode
 ^^^^^^^^^^^^^^^^^^^^

-Before installing PyMotorCAD in user mode, run this command to esure that you have the latest version of `pip`_:
+Before installing PyMotorCAD in user mode, run this command to ensure that you have the latest version of `pip`_:

 .. code:: bash